THE BELLA SPCA BY-LAWS

 ARTICLE THREE: BOARD OF DIRECTORS

 Section 4.
 Compensation: Directors/board members shall receive no salary for their services as Directors.
-Directors/board members can receive compensation for other roles served within the organization, i.e., Adoption Coordinator, Foster Coordinator, Volunteer Coordinator, or Executive Director.

 ARTICLE FOUR: OFFICERS

 Section 2.
-The Chairman shall preside at all directors’ meetings; shall have general supervision over the affairs of the corporation and the other officers; shall sign all written contracts of the corporation and shall perform all such other duties as are incident to this office.
-In the absence or disability of the Chairman, the Vice-Chairman shall perform his /her duties.
+The Chairman shall preside at all directors’ meetings; shall have general supervision over the affairs of Board of Directors and over the other officers and shall perform all such other duties as are incident to this office.
+In the case of absence or disability of the Chairman, the Vice Chairman shall perform his /her duties.

 Section 3.
-The Vice-Chairman shall, in the absence or disability of the Chairman, perform the duties and exercise the powers of the Chairman, oversee the development and execution of committees, and shall perform all such other duties as the Board of Directors shall prescribe.
+The Vice Chairman shall, in the absence or disability of the Chairman, perform the duties and exercise the powers of the Chairman, oversee the development and execution of committees, and shall perform all such other duties as the Board of Directors shall prescribe.

 Section 4.
-The Secretary shall issue notices of all directors’ meetings and shall attend and keep minutes of the same; shall have charge of the records and papers; shall attest with his/her signature all written contracts of the corporation and shall perform all other duties, including governance and strategic planning as are incident to his/her office.
+The Secretary shall issue notices of all directors’ meetings and shall attend and keep minutes of the same; shall have charge of the records and papers; shall attest with his/her signature all written contracts of the corporation and shall perform all other duties including governance and strategic planning as are incident to his/her office.

 Section 5.
-The Treasurer shall have custody of all financial information of the corporation conditioned upon the faithful performance of the duties of his/her office.
-He/she shall keep regular books of account and shall submit them, together with all his/her vouchers, receipts, accounts, records, and other papers, to the directors for their examination and approval as often as they may require and shall perform all such other duties as are incident to his/her office.
+The Treasurer shall have custody of all financial information of the corporation conditioned upon the faithful performance of the duties of his/her office and shall present that information to the Board of Directors as required.

 Section 7.
 The corporation shall be on a calendar year basis.